mpv-player/mpv/DOCS/man/input.rst

     <none>
         Playback is stopped.
 If idle mode (``--idle``) is enabled, the player will enter idle mode, otherwise it will exit.

+    The second argument is a list of options and values which should be set while the file is playing.
+It is of the form ``opt1=value1,opt2=value2,..``.
+    When using the client API, this can be a ``MPV_FORMAT_NODE_MAP`` (or a Lua table), however the values themselves must be strings currently.
+These options are set during playback, and restored to the previous value at end of playback (see `Per-File Options`_).

     This command is similar to ``loadfile`` in that it only manipulates the state of what to play next, without waiting until the current file is